 Kranjska Gora is a hub for all outdoor related activities.
 If you are in need of any gear before your hike you can stroll into one of the many stores and you will find what you are looking for.

-The entirety of the Alpe Adria Trail is 750 km (466 miles) broken into 43 stages.
-The sections are roughly 20km long and take about six hours to hike.
+The entirety of the Alpe-Adria Trail is 750 km (466 miles) broken into 43 stages.
+Each section is roughly 20 km long and takes 6-8 hours to hike.
 If you were to do the trail in one go, it would take a month and a half to finish, but the beautiful part of the route is that you can choose your own adventure: pick any stage to start on and finish at whichever one you’d like.
 The duration of your trip can be completely up to you!

-The Alpe Adria Trail is not technically difficult (no mountaineering skills necessary) but it does require a good fitness level.
-There are at least six hours of hiking each day, so your endurance should be up to this standard.
+The Alpe-Adria Trail is not technically difficult (no mountaineering skills necessary) but it does require a good fitness level.
+There’s at least six hours of hiking each day, so your endurance should be up to this standard.
 To prepare, I recommend doing cardio, such as slower, long-distance runs, and going on shorter hikes with your backpack and hiking boots on.
 To fully enjoy the trip, you should be able to hike between five to eight hours, with your pack, without much huffing and puffing.